dask/dask/docs/source/custom-collections.rst

 .. method:: __dask_layers__(self)

-    This method should only be implemented if the collection uses :class:`~dask.highlevelgraph.HighLevelGraph` to implement its dask graph.
+    This method only needs to be implemented if the collection uses :class:`~dask.highlevelgraph.HighLevelGraph` to implement its dask graph.

     **Returns**